-Subject to the exceptions enumerated in this Policy, contracts for supplies, equipment or materials exceeding \$25,000 shall be contracted for and let to the lowest responsible bidder and approved by the Board.
-Contracts greater than \$25,000 but not exceeding \$75,000 shall be let by informal bidding procedures, and contracts for greater than \$75,000 shall be let by formal bidding procedures.
-Contracts of \$25,000 or less may be approved by the General Manager without following the competitive bidding requirements set forth in this Policy.
+- a.
+Construction, Completion, Maintenance or Repair: Contracts for the construction, completion, maintenance, or repair of any building, structure, or improvement exceeding \$25,000 shall be contracted for and let to the lowest responsible bidder.
+Such contracts greater than \$25,000 but not exceeding \$75,000 shall be let by informal bidding procedures, and contracts for greater than \$75,000 shall be let by formal bidding procedures. - b.
+Services, Supplies, Equipment or Materials: Subject to the exceptions enumerated in this Policy, contracts for services, supplies, equipment or materials exceeding \$50,000 shall be contracted for and let to the lowest responsible bidder and approved by the Board.
+Such contracts greater than \$50,000 but not exceeding \$100,000 shall be let by informal bidding procedures, and contracts for greater than \$100,000 shall be let by formal bidding procedures.